telerik/kendo-ui-core/docs-aspnet-mvc/helpers/editor/image-browser.md

             ...
         ]

-    Where `Name` is the file or directory name, `EntryType` is either an **0** for a file or a **1** for a directory, and `Size` is the file size (optional).
+    Where `Name` is the file or directory name, `EntryType` is either a **0** (zero) for a file or a **1** (one) for a directory. `Size` is the file size  and is optional.

 - `destroy`&mdash;Makes a `POST` request with the following parameters:

     - `Name`&mdash;The file or directory to be deleted.
-    - `path`&mdash;The directory in which the file or the directory resides.
+    - `path`&mdash;The directory in which the file or directory resides.
-    - `EntryType`&mdash;Whether a file or a directory is to be deleted (an **0** or a **1**).
+    - `EntryType`&mdash;Whether a file or a directory is to be deleted (**0** (zero) or **1** (one)).
-    - `Size`&mdash;(Optional) The file size, as provided by the `read` response.
+    - `Size`&mdash;(Optional) The file size as provided by the `read` response.

-- `upload`&mdash;Makes a `POST` request to the `Upload` action.
-The request contains `FormData` containing the upload path, file name and type.
+- `upload`&mdash;Makes a `POST` request to the `upload` action.
+The request contains `FormData` containing the upload path, file name, and type.
 Its payload consists of the uploaded file.
 The expected response is a `file` object in the following format:

         { "Name": "foo.png", "Size": 12345, "EntryType":0 }

-- `thumbnailUrl`&mdash;Makes a `GET` request for each individual image in order to display its thumbnail in the explorer window.
+- `thumbnailUrl`&mdash;Makes a `GET` request for each individual image to display its thumbnail in the explorer window.
 The single request parameter is the `path` to the image.
 The service is expected to respond with the image file for the thumbnail.

 - `imageUrl`&mdash;Used by the Editor to generate the `src` attribute of the original image when it is inserted.
 It results in a `GET` request generated by the browser for each inserted image.
 The URL can point to a file system or to a service and is parameterized&mdash;the `{0}` placeholder denotes the `path` and `fileName` as received from the `Read` service.
 By default, the placeholder value is URL-encoded.

-### Customizing MVC Controllers for ImageBrowser
+### Customization

-Due to various application needs it may be required to get files not from the server, but from different source (like database, cloud storage, etc.).
-In such cases you can use the `IImageBrowserController` and  `IFileBrowserController` interfaces to create a controller that will enable you to have more control over the controller actions intended to serve and consume files.
+Your project might require you to get files from sources other than the server such as databases, cloud storage utilities, and other.
+In such cases, you can use the `IImageBrowserController` and  `IFileBrowserController` interfaces.
+They help you create a controller that provides firm command over the actions that are intended to serve and consume files.

-You can checkout an example of such a custom controller in [Store Images in Database with ImageBrowser]({%slug howto_storeimagesindatabases_editoraspnetmvc%})
+For an example of such a custom controller, refer to the article on how to [store images in the database with the Image Browser]({%slug howto_storeimagesindatabases_editoraspnetmvc%}).

 ## See Also